 WHAT DOES THE BALUCHARI SAREE SAY

-Posted by Priyanka Bhattacharya on Saturday 4th February 2017
+Posted by Administrator on Saturday 4th February 2017

 When you add a baluchari saree to your wardrobe, you can be assured of the fact that you are definitely draping yourself with six yards of the rich Indian cultural heritage.
 Belonging to the quaint town of Bishnupur in West Bengal, Balucharis are defined by their exquisitely designed borders and pallus.
 These ornately designed sarees of Bengal are an example of India complex history and culture.
 Because of its rich heritage, the baluchari saree has been accorded the Geographical Indication tag by the government of India.
 The baluchari saree is majorly prepared in the Murshidabad district of West Bengal and is famous for the intricate descriptions from mythology and history that the saree carries on its pallu and border.
 Since the saree depicts tales from ancient religious and social texts, the balucharis are perfect for opulent gatherings, functions, weddings and festivals.